Deriving Value from Large Diagrams

 - [Shift] + mouse click: select predecessor tree

 - [Shift] + [Opt/Alt] + mouse click: select successor tree

 - [Opt/Alt] + mouse click in Node Statistics: select/deselect all Nodes of the clicked Node Type

 Reporting is another way of digesting a large diagram.
-Reporting allows to slice and dice the information and to make it digestable.
-The right report depends on domain and the use and Vithanco’s reporting is accordingly flexible.
+Reporting allows us to slice and dice the information and make it digestible.
+The right report depends on notation and the use and Vithanco's reporting is accordingly flexible.
 This is how it works.

-For a BBS diagram we normally look at the the benefits of a project/change initiative and how to enable each benefit.
+For a BBS diagram, we normally look at the benefits of a project/change initiative and how to enable each benefit.
 It is often the right way to deliver one benefit after the other instead of delivering many at once.
-So, the natural way is to select a benefit and it’s predecessor tree and to enable the benefit through delivery of benefits.
+So, the natural way is to select a benefit and its predecessor tree and to enable the benefit through the delivery of benefits.
 But how to choose the next benefit?
 Here, the report becomes useful.

 Choose the Report Menu and select "Detailed Report By Node Types".
 In the following dialog choose "Benefit" as the Node Types and choose "Node Itself" and "Predecessor Tree".
 Clicking Ok will create the report.
 That is a document that contains a dedicated diagram for each benefit.
 Each benefit diagram will contain the predecessor tree for that benefit alone.

-The forth way to switch between the whole and details is a different presentation of the diagram: a table.
+The fourth way to switch between the whole and details is a different presentation of the diagram: a table.

 Bonus: Automatic Highlighting of Connected Nodes